Congruence kernels around affine curves: The congruence subgroup problem in genus one

 In this section, marked points are more convenient than punctures.
 We let $S_{g,n}$ be the oriented surface of genus $g$ with a set $X_{g,n}$ of $n$ marked points, and let $\pi_{g,n} = \pi_1(S_{g,n} - X_{g,n})$.
 From this viewpoint, $\Mod(S_{g,n})$ is the group of orientation preserving homeomorphisms of the pair $(S_{g,n}, X_{g,n})$ up to isotopy of pairs, see Chapter 2 of \cite{FarbMargalit}.
 We let $\Pure_{g,n} = \Pure(S_{g,n})$ be the kernel of the action of $\Mod(S_{g,n})$ on $\mathrm{H}_1(S_{g,n} - X_{g,n}; \mathbb{F}_3)$.
 If $\sigma$ is an essential simple closed curve in $S_{g,n}$, we let $T_\sigma$ be the positive Dehn twist in $\sigma$.

-We give a new proof of Asada's theorem \cite{Asada} that the congruence kernel vanishes in genus one.
+We give a new proof of Asada's theorem \cite{Asada.2001} that the congruence kernel vanishes in genus one.
 Our proof uses properties of centralizers in free profinite groups due to Herfort and Ribes \cite{HerfortRibes} (also featured in the proof given in \cite{BuxErshovRapinchuk}) and our theorem on congruence kernels centralizing braids.
 It was inspired by the proofs of Lemmata 3.8 and 3.9 of \cite{BoggiLochak}.
 A novel feature of the argument is that it deduces the general case from the case of $\Mod(S_{1,2})$ using Matsumoto's exact sequence \eqref{MatsumotoSequence}, rather than beginning with $\Mod(S_{1,1})$.
 A similar strategy of increasing the number of punctures is taken in Boggi's proof of the genus--$2$ case \cite{BoggiOpen,BoggiClosed}, and this leads us to speculate that the general case may yield to imposing greater and greater restrictions on the congruence kernel in more and more highly punctured surfaces.
+Boggi's argument in \cite{BoggiOpen} also applies to the genus--one case (see remark 3.4 of \cite{BoggiOpen} and the following observation there).